Sacri Monti interview with Brenden Dellar, Dylan Donovan, Anthony Meier, and Evan Wenskay

 Brenden: Really, it’s different every time.
 Sometimes someone has a riff we all work on, sometimes we take something from a jam, sometimes it’s both… I don’t think any of us really know how it “works” yet.

 What’s recording like for Sacri Monti?
 I mean as a musician myself I know that most of us can certainly appreciate the end result of all the work and hard time, there’s not a lot that beats holding an album in your hands and knowing that it’s yours.
-Getting to that point though, getting everything recorded and sounding like you want it to, especially as a band can be a real pain to say the very least.
+Getting to that point though, getting everything recorded and sounding like you want it to, especially as a band, can be a real pain to say the very least.
 How is it recording for Sacri Monti?

-Brenden: Well we haven’t done too much of that, but when we recorded our demo with our good friend Brian Ellis we basically went about it casually and kinda took our time, and partied, and did takes when we felt the time was right.
+Brenden: Well, we haven’t done too much of that, but when we recorded our demo with our good friend Brian Ellis we basically went about it casually and kinda took our time, and partied, and did takes when we felt the time was right.
 It was very interesting.

 Evan: Wow yeah, that’s a whole other miracle.
 We’ve been privileged enough to be able to record at our good friend Brian Ellis’s studio.
 He plays in Astra and a bunch of other stuff, and has been partying and jamming with us for a while now.
 He knows what sounds good and what we’re going for so that helped out a lot.
-But not to sound ridiculous and to be quite honest, the recording process so far has just been a frenzy of blowing lines and heavy drinking, with very minimal amounts of constructive over dubbing and communication.
-We don’t want it to feel like work, we’d all just rather make a good time out of it but I’m stoked to start recording again, I’m very confident it’s gonna work out.
+But not to sound ridiculous and to be quite honest, the recording process so far has just been a frenzy of blowing lines and heavy drinking, with very minimal amounts of constructive overdubbing and communication.
+We don’t want it to feel like work, we’d all just rather make a good time out of it, but I’m stoked to start recording again.
+I’m very confident it’s gonna work out.

-Dylan: We’ve only recorded our little demo so far, and that was pretty much us going to Brian Ellis’s studio getting hammered and charging!
+Dylan: We’ve only recorded our little demo so far, and that was pretty much us going to Brian Ellis’s studio, getting hammered, and charging!
 Maybe a few nights after going over there and hearing mixes and giving input or doing overdubs, but we’re still toddlers in terms of recording.
-The goal is to get a full-length album put out by the end of this year (2014) which we’ll definitely be a little more meticulous about.
+The goal is to get a full-length album put out by the end of this year (2014), which we’ll definitely be a little more meticulous about.

-Anthony: We’ve only been into the studio once, which was for the demo we did in May 2013.
+Anthony: We’ve only been in the studio once, which was for the demo we did in May 2013.
 We did a few live takes of each song and chose the best ones.
 We’re looking forward to getting back into the studio.

 What about recording?
 Do you all take a more DIY approach to recording music where you prefer to handle things on your own time and turf?
 Or do you all head into the studio to record and let someone else handle the recording so you can concentrate on playing and performing the music?